aipartnerup/aipartnerupflow/docs/development/contributing.md

 2. **Test functions**: Prefix with `test_`
 3. **Use fixtures**: See `tests/conftest.py` for available fixtures
 4. **Async tests**: Use `@pytest.mark.asyncio` for async functions
+5. **Test isolation**: Ensure tests don't depend on execution order or side effects from other tests

 **Example:**
 ```python